Media and Blog

-Racial Microaggression is right in front of us, but most of us don’t recognize it.
-When an Asian-American student is commended for speaking in English fluently because his skin color made it seem otherwise or when a white woman is seen clutching her bag tightly when she sees a black man next to her are just a couple of instances of that takes place every day.
-Perpetrators of racial microaggression are usually unaware that they are indulging in such behavior became it all seems normal to them.
+Racial Microaggressions are right in front of us, but most of us don’t recognize it.
+When an Asian-American student is commended for speaking in English fluently because his skin color made it seem otherwise or when a white woman is seen clutching her bag tightly when she sees a black man next to her are just a couple of instances that takes place every day.
+Perpetrators of racial microaggressions are usually unaware that they are indulging in such behaviors because it all seems normal to them.

 Coined by psychiatrist Chester M. Pierce in 1970, a Harvard psychiatrist, the term Racial Microaggression refers to brief instances that occur every day where a person of color is exposed to verbal, behavioral or any other form of indignities, such as racial slurs, derogatory remarks, and more, which is generally non-intentional, but that’s not necessarily always the case.
 These Microaggressions appears in three forms:

 Microassault is when someone intentionally and deliberately embraces bigoted and discriminatory actions, such as not letting their son or daughter date a person of color, displaying white supremacist symbols, etc.